ocalvo/addon-mssql/mssql/DOCS.md

-# Home Assistant Community Add-on: Example
+# Home Assistant Community Add-on: MSSQL Server

-This is an example add-on for Home Assistant.
-When started, it displays a random quote every 5 seconds.

-It shows off several features and structures like:

-- Full blown GitHub repository.
-- General Dockerfile structure and setup.
-- The use of the `config.json` and `build.json` files.
-- General shell scripting structure (`run.sh`).
-- Quality assurance using CodeClimate.
-- Continuous integration and deployment using GitLab.
-- Usage of the Community Home Assistant Add-ons build environment.
-- Small use of the Bash function library in our base images.
-- The use of Docker label schema.

 ## Installation

 The installation of this add-on is pretty straightforward and not different in comparison to installing any other Home Assistant add-on.

-1. Search for the "Example" add-on in the Supervisor add-on store and install it.
+1. Search for the "MSSQL" add-on in the Supervisor add-on store and install it.
-1. Start the "Example" add-on.
+1. Start the "MSSQL" add-on.
-1. Check the logs of the "Example" add-on to see it in action.
+1. Check the logs of the "MSSQL" add-on to see it in action.

 ## Configuration